Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 Coaxial cables use the **BNC connector**.

 Some common standards are **RG59** (low-cost, short-distance, for cable TV) and **RG6** (cable TV or modem).

+### Rollover cables

+A rollover cable (or console cable) is a specialized type of serial cable used to connect a computer or terminal to the console port of networking equipment like routers, switches, and firewalls.
+Network administrators use rollover cables to configure and manage the settings of networking devices directly without needing network connectivity.

+### Punchdown Blocks

+Punchdown blocks are a type of electrical connection used in telephony or to bring Ethernet cables to user's desks.

+A RJ45 cable goes from the desk to the punchdown block in the closet, where individual 8 wires are punched down individually to the block.
+On the other side of the block, another cable brings it to the desired switch.
+This makes it much easier to setup, as only the part from the block to the switch needs to be updated when the user changes desk.

+The main punchdown block types are :
+- **66 block** : old analog phone
+- **110 block** : voice and data traffic, in data centers and network wiring closets
+- **Krone block** : european alternative to the 110 block
+- **BIX block**

+### Wired connectivity issues

+- **Attenuation** : the signal loses its strength, causing a max length for the cable

+- **Latency** : delay between ending and receiving the packets

+- **Jitter** : deviation from the average behavior
+For ex, if some packets arrive in 10ms and others in 100ms, there is a big jitter causing issue in the communication.

+- **Crosstalk** : interference of the signal in a cable with the signal in another cable (for ex between pairs of an UTP)
+For UTP, the crosstalk is avoided by design, as the number of twists for each pair is different.
+Cables indicate their NEXT rating (Near-End Crosstalk).

+- **EMI** (Electro-Magnetic Interference) : disturbance of the signal from external sources, also avoided by twists in UTP

+- **Open/Short** : when there is no connectivity between both ends of a cable, it is called open.
+When there is an unintended connectivity between cables, it is called a short.
+Open and short cable issues can be checked with a cable tester.

+- **Duplex mismatch** : both connected devices must use the same duplex config (half or full)
+Recent devices use full-duplex, and often can use automatic duplex negotiation to avoid mismatch.
+This is usually a consideration for old devices : for ex, if we connect an old camera to a switch, the camera may support only half-duplex and a speed of 10Mbps, so we need to configure the port of the switch accordingly.

 ### Fiber Optic Cables